Book review ~ Sketches (Poetry)

 We command respect and reward loyalty

-Peacocks don't need make-up nor assert rudeness
+Peacocks don't need make-up nor assert

 They say women are men's downfall;